 - Completed 'health history questionnaire' and related forms

 Once the medical examiner concludes that the employee is physically qualified to perform his/her safety-sensitive job, and/or drive a commercial motor vehicle (CMV), the examiner will make a copy of the results for the employee and complete a medical examiner’s certificate.
 A DOT physical exam will remain valid for up to 24 months.
-For employees with a medical condition which may require additional monitoring, such as high blood pressure, the medical examiner may also issue a medical examiner's certificate for less than 24 months.
+For employees with a medical condition that may require additional monitoring, such as high blood pressure, the medical examiner may also issue a medical examiner's certificate for less than 24 months.

 Drivers must have at least 20/40 acuity in each eye with or without correction and must also have at least 70 degrees peripheral vision.